 Laravel is packaged with out of the box dependency management Composer and Packagist.
 Using composer, you can include third party ready-to-use packages and libraries in your Laravel project and manage them all in one place.

 Laravel PHP framework is powered with many out of the box features including view templating, built in authentication, routing, database access, file management, caching, etc. Let us review some of the major features supported by Laravel:

 Laravel also provides a cutting-edge suite of tools for interacting with databases.
 Database migrations enable you to easily design and modify a database in a platform-independent way.
 The migrations can then be run against any of the database types that Laravel supports (MySQL, PostgreSQL, MSSQL, and SQLite) and you won’t have any compatibility issues.
 Laravel’s Fluent Query Builder abstracts away the differences between different database types.
 Use it to build and execute robust queries.

 Laravel’s ActiveRecord implementation is called Eloquent.
 Interacting with a database in an object-oriented way is the modern standard.
 With Eloquent, we can create, retrieve, update, and delete the database records without needing to write a single line of SQL.
 In addition to this, Eloquent provides powerful relationship management and it can even handle pagination automatically for you.

 4.2.
 Command Line Tool

 Laravel also ships with a command-line interface tool called Artisan.
 With Artisan, a developer can interact with their application to trigger actions such as running database migrations, executing unit tests, and schedule a job.
-Another beauty of Artisan is that, it is completely extensible so that you can add a new command to perform any type of functionality that you’d like.
+Another beauty of Artisan is that it is completely extensible so that you can add a new command to perform any type of functionality that you’d like.

-Laravel allows you to organise all your website URLs through routers.
+Laravel allows you to organize all your website URLs through routers.
 If you want to change the link of some website or API, we need to change it at one file and your website should work as expected.

 4.4.
 View Template Engine